Idea stolen from http://www.tonywright.com/2014/reverse-resume/

 I thrive in a small, do-what-it-takes culture where decisions are made jointly, quickly, and cooperatively.
 Where people look for ways to make things happen rather than looking for reasons they can’t/shouldn’t.
 Having a focus on a greater purpose besides making money and doing the minimum of what’s required is important to me.
 I want to work where a playful “go to hell” is not only allowed but enjoyed.

 I’d like to work somewhere where I know everyone’s names, faces, skills, interests, and even a bit about their personal life.
-For my brain, that’s somewhere around 50 people.
+For my brain, that’s a team somewhere around 50 people.

 I want to work with people that I am comfortable hanging out with.
 If it’s a drag to be invited to the Christmas party, then it’s probably not the right fit.
 Having some shared interests beyond the same employer helps a lot, even if that shared interest is a passion for our work.